 #7 The drainage system must use quality materials.

 It is also important to make sure that you are using the galvanized driveway grates, PVC pipes, concrete channel grates, trenches made from reinforced polymer/plastic materials instead of old-fashioned cast iron drainage systems.
-The reason for this is because all these other options last longer than their counterparts do and they cost less in the long run as well!
+This is due to the fact that all of these other options last longer than their counterparts and cost less in the long run!
 It's an investment worth making if you're trying to get your driveway drainage system designed right from the start.

 These are the thing to consider when getting a driveway drainage system.
-Communicate them well with your material supplier and installer.
+Maintain open lines of communication with your material supplier and installer.
 That way, they can effectively meet your goals and provide you with an effective driveway drainage system.

 A driveway drainage system is an integral part of your property.
 Without a proper and well-planned design, you're running the risk of big problems down the road like water pooling or worse - flooding!
 That's why it's important to remember the things to consider before installing one!